bblodget/LoveToType/README.txt

-Love Typing is a typing tutor written in Lua using the LÖVE 2D API.
+Love Typing is a touch typing tutor written in Lua using the LÖVE 2D API.
 This is my first program using LÖVE 2D.

 Love Typing is based on the TI-99/4a Touch Typing Tutor program from the early 1980s.
 This is the program from which I learned touch typing.
-I've been looking for a touch typing software for my children but I have not found anything a like as well.
+I've been looking for a touch typing software for my children but I have not found anything I like as well.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as